 In most cases, sequential shifters will be big and bulky items which means that they are going to take up a lot of space wherever you’re planning on mounting them.
 Because of this, it’s a very common occurrence to have multiple functionalities within the shifter.

-Normally, a sequential shifter will simple be a mode of a regular shifter.
-Other common modes include handbrake and H-pattern that will have varying degrees of difficulty to switch between them.
+Normally, a sequential shifter will simply be a mode of a regular shifter.
+Other common modes include handbrake and H-pattern which will have varying degrees of difficulty to switch between them.
 The Thrustmaster TH8A for example, has a sequential mode, H-pattern mode, and handbrake mode.

 If you are not after something that has multiple modes but instead specifically after a sequential shifter and that is all then you will be better off looking into more enthusiast options such as those from Heusinkveld and Simworx.